-In order to achieve our goal of labour laws and policies being responsive to and supportive of the evolving world of work, it is imperative that employers workers, and other stakeholders are knowledgeable about workplace requirements, conflict resolution processes, and how to access them.
+In order to achieve our objective of employment and labour laws and policies being responsive to and supportive of the evolving world of work, it is imperative that employers, workers, and other stakeholders are knowledgeable about workplace requirements, conflict resolution processes, and how to access them.

-- Expand proactive educational initiatives that provide comprehensive information on employment standards. - Continue with initiatives to provide direct workers' compensation assistance, guidance and service to workers and employers. - Continue with training, mentoring and coaching of the labour community and employers with regard to workers' compensation issues to create safer, more effective workplaces and protect vulnerable workers.
+- Ensure access to a responsive and efficient Labour Relations Board to address issues in the unionized workplace as regulated by the Labour Relations Code. - Provide educational initiatives that provide comprehensive information on employment standards. - Provide direct workers' compensation assistance, guidance and service to workers and employers. - Provide training, mentoring and coaching of the labour community and employers with regard to workers' compensation issues to create safer, more effective workplaces and protect vulnerable workers

-Performance Measure 1:Percentage of employers whose employment practices resulted in no complaints being registered with the Employment Standards Branch
+Performance Measure 1: Percentage of employers whose employment practices resulted in no complaints being registered with the Employment Standards Branch

-Performance Measure 2004/05 2008/09 2009/10 2010/11 2011/12 Baseline Forecast Target Target Target Percentage of employers whose employment practices resulted in no complaints being registered with the Employment Standards Branch 97.7% 96.5 - 98.5% 96.5 - 98.5% 96.5 - 98.5% 96.5 - 98.5%
+Performance Measure 2004/05 2009/10 2010/11 2011/12 2012/13 Baseline Forecast Target Target Target Percentage of employers whose employment practices resulted in no complaints being registered with the Employment Standards Branch 97.7% 96.5 - 98.5% 96.5 - 98.5% 96.5 - 98.5% 96.5 - 98.5% throughout the province.
+A high percentage of employers without employee complaints registered with the Employment Standards Branch suggests a stable labour climate within the province, which in turn attracts investors, thus promoting continued economic growth and prosperity.
+While there are no specific national benchmarks for this performance measure, other jurisdictions within Canada have also adopted this measure as a means to track labour stability.